igraph/python-igraph/doc/source/tutorials/topological_sort/topological_sort.rst

 Topological Sort
 ================

-To get a topological sort of directed acyclic graph(DAG), we can use :meth:`topological_sortng`.
+This example demonstrates how to get a topological sorting list on a directed acyclic graph (DAG).
+Topological sort of a directed graph is a linear ordering based on the precedence implied by the directed edges and it exists iff the graph doesn't have any directed cycle.

+We can use :meth:`topological_sortng` to get a topological ordering.

 .. code-block:: python